The College

 June 19 Wednesday Juneteenth

-July 4 and July 5 Thursday-Friday Independence Day Holiday
+July 4 and July 5 Thursday and Friday Independence Day Holiday

 August 11 Sunday Summer term ends